mntjones/EaterSFHeatmap/README.md

 # EaterSFHeatmap

-This Ruby Gem will scrape Eater SF's Heatmap page and display the current restaurants on the heat map and their address.
+This Ruby Gem will scrape Eater SF's Heatmap page and Eater SF's Essential Restaurants List.
+The CLI will ask the user which list they wouldlike to view and display the current restaurants listed.

 Ex.
-1. My Eatery - 1234 Main St., San Francisco, CA 94101
+1. My Eatery
+	2. Yummy Food
+	3. Bar and Bites

-The user will then be prompted to choose a number of the restaurant they want more information about.
+The user will then be prompted to choose a number of the restaurant they want more information about, or the user can choose to view the list choices again, or exit.

+More restaurant info:
+My Eatery
+123 Mission St., San Francisco, CA 94102
+(415) 555-5555

-Ex.
-"My Eatery produces Spanish-inspired cuisine, locally sourced, with a menu that changes weekly."
+My Eatery produces Spanish-inspired cuisine, locally sourced, with a menu that changes weekly.

 ## Installation